-- Issue a certificate that shows that the person has satisfactorily completed approved training and met application criteria.
+- Issue a certificate showing the person has completed approved training and met the application criteria.

 This program does not:

 - Certify anything other than that the person has satisfactorily completed approved training.